MaterializeInc/materialize/doc/developer/design/20230531_system_privileges.md

 System privileges and role attributes will interact in the following ways:

-- Granting a system privilege will grant the privilege AND the attribute.
+- Granting a system privilege will grant the privilege AND set the attribute to true.
-- Revoking a system privilege will revoke the privilege AND the attribute.
+- Revoking a system privilege will revoke the privilege AND set the attribute to false.
 - Altering a role attribute will affect the role attribute but will not change the system privilege.
 - When checking to see if a role is allowed to execute a command we will check if they have the system privilege or the role attribute.